-If you need to assign roles and policies based on a different user attributes, see "Assigning Roles and Policies Based on any Attribute" in Chapter 14 of the Connection Broker Administrator's Guide.
+If you need to assign roles and policies based on a different user attribute, see "Assigning Roles and Policies Based on any Attribute" in Chapter 14 of the Connection Broker Administrator's Guide.
+To learn about options for enforcing MFA for policy assignments see the Leostream guides for Using RADIUS Servers for MFA, Using SAML-Based Identity Providers, and Using Duo MFA with Leostream.